sargun-nagpal/market-segmentation-of-credit-card-customers/README.md

-# Market Segmentation of credit card customers
+# Market Segmentation of Credit card customers
 This case requires us to develop customer segmentation to define marketing strategies.
 An exhaustive analysis using Clustering techniques, namely K-means and DBSCAN was carried out.

 ### Dataset